 We’re currently investigating ways to provide even more detailed speed information to customers when they make an enquiry about the speeds they can expect at a specific address.

-The ACCC is also developing guidelines about communicating “peak speeds”, which would refer when network congestion is typically at its highest. iiNet will be working to these guidelines once they are published.
+The ACCC is also developing guidelines about communicating “peak speeds”, which would refer to when network congestion is typically at its highest. iiNet will be working to these guidelines once they are published.

 The ACCC is also currently seeking volunteers for a broadband monitoring program across NBN™, ADSL and next-generation fibre internet services.